 Most people don't realize that plumbers often work in very loud environments.
 Construction sites and industrial zones create high noise levels, which over time, can seriously damage your hearing.

-A World Health Organization report revealed that 48% of plumbers suffer some degree of hearing loss throughout their career.
-So, keep your ear plugs handy.
+One report revealed that 48 per cent of plumbers suffer some degree of hearing loss throughout their career.
+So keep your earplugs handy.

 3. Watch out for Electrical and Fire Hazards